PsyanticY/t5adhrit/k8s/README.md

 # components

-1 - ETCD: a key/value store that stores all relevant data on the kluster such as pods, rs, secrets, ...
+1 - ETCD: a key/value store that stores all relevant data on the cluster such as pods, rs, secrets, ...

-2 - api-server: used to communicate with the server ( kubectl use it for example) or we can use api calls, it communicate with all the other components to excute the admins request
+2 - api-server: used to communicate with the server ( kubectl use it for example) or we can use api calls, it communicate with all the other components to execute the admins request

 3 - Kube controller manager: Controls various components in the system and want to bring it to the desired state:
 * Node controller: Monitor the state of the nodes and take action to keep them in line with desired state
 * replication controller: Monitor the status of RS and make sure to bring the number of pods to the desired count
 * there is some other controllers that basically try to do the same such as deployment controller, namespace Controller, ...

-4 - kube scheduler: decides which pod goes on whitch node
+4 - kube scheduler: decides which pod goes on which node

-5 - kubelet: actually creat the pod on the node.
+5 - kubelet: actually create the pod on the node.
 They also send back reports on the status of the ship, ...

 6 - kube-proxy: create rules on nodes to forward traffic to the actual pods